john-a-ellis/supervisedLearningCreditCardFraud/README.md

 ![original amt distribution](img/amount.png)
 ![amt transformed to a log distribution](img/amount_log.png)

 7. **Spliting into Training and Testing Sets**: The resulting data set was split into training and testing sets with 75% of the data used for training and 25% was used for testing.
-Due to the very high imbalance in target labels (classes) the training and test splits were reviewed to ensure an adequate number of labels were assigned to each set.
+Due to the very high imbalance in target labels (classes), the training and test splits were reviewed to ensure an adequate number of labels were assigned to each set.
                 `Average class probability in the data set:     0.003860`
-                `Average class probability in training set: 0.003839`
+                `Average class probability in the training set: 0.003839`
-                `Average class probability in test se5:     0.003923`
+                `Average class probability in the test set:     0.003923`

 8. The distribution of the y_postive and y_negative labels were reviewed.
 ![Distribution of Positive y](img/Distribution_of_y_pos.png)
 ![Distribution of Negative y](img/Distribution_of_y_neg.png)

 6. **Encoding Features with Extensive Categories**: Target encoding was used to encode the 'merchants', and 'jobs' features.
 It was applied after splitting the data into train and test sets.
 The target encoder was fit to the training data, the resulting encoder was used to transform both the training and testing sets.
 7. **Scaling**: Sci-kit Learns standard scaler was fit to the training features, and the training and testing features were transformed with the resulting scaler.
-___

 ___
 ## Part 4 Assessing various machine learning algorithms.
 The following models were reviewed for their ability to achieve a balanced accuracy score while maximizing the recall of the model.